Khayoon/ChordDetectionVisualized/README.md

 A prime example is **Euler's formula**: $e^{i\theta} = \cos(\theta) + i\sin(\theta)$.
 This formula beautifully shows that multiplying $e$ by an imaginary number ($i$ times a real number) moves you along a circle of radius 1, counter-clockwise, starting from the positive real axis.![animation](https://github.com/user-attachments/assets/a8c0139c-b8d5-4191-be15-5a0aed034b6a)

 To illustrate, consider describing a rotation at a rate of one cycle per second.
-You could use the expression $e^{2\pi it}$, where '$t$' represents time.
-The reason for $2\pi$ is that it represents the full circumference of a unit circle.
+You could use the expression e^(2πit), where 't' represents time.
+The reason for 2π is that it represents the full circumference of a unit circle.

 If this feels a bit fast, you can adjust the frequency.
-To describe a different, perhaps slower, frequency '$f$', you simply multiply '$t$' in the exponent by '$f$'.
-For instance, if '$f$' is $0.1$ (one-tenth), the vector completes one full turn every 10 seconds.
-This is because '$t$' must increase to 10 for the entire exponent to become $2\pi i$.
-(For a deeper understanding of why $e^x$ behaves this way with imaginary inputs, there are other resources available.)
+To describe a different, perhaps slower, frequency 'f', you simply multiply 't' in the exponent by 'f'.
+For instance, if 'f' is 0.1 (one-tenth), the vector completes one full turn every 10 seconds.
+This is because 't' must increase to 10 before the entire exponent becomes 2πi.